-In case if you don’t see that tool set, or don’t find the special character you were looking exactly, then you can take help from this plugin over here, named HTML Special Characters Helper, which once installed and activated, adds an extra bunch of characters with also showing the HTML code behind each.
+In case if you don’t see that tool set, or don’t find the special character you were looking exactly, then you can take help from a plugin named HTML Special Characters Helper, which once installed and activated, adds an extra bunch of characters with also showing the HTML code behind each.

 Get 20% off on the Best WordPress Themes & Plugins

 To know more about HTML codes behind these special characters, you need to check this special tutorial published at W3Schools website.
 This is strictly for developers who understand this coding thing, but a newbie can also learn the codes.